Node.js DNS Resolution: lookup, resolve & c-ares

 const addresses = await dns.resolve4('api.example.com');

 setTimeout(() => connectTo(addresses[0]), 60_000);That code keeps the address for a minute regardless of the DNS TTL.
-Maybe that is fine.
-Maybe it is a bug.
-The resolver has no way to pull the value back out of your variable.
+That may be fine.
+It may also be a bug.
+The resolver has no way to pull that value back out of your variable.

 Node's Two DNS Paths